CFLOBDDs: Context-Free-Language Ordered Binary Decision Diagrams: Algorithms on CFLOBDDs

 \subsubsection{Sampling an Assignment}

+Our goal is to sample a matched path from the distribution of matched paths of a given CFLOBDD, and return the corresponding assignment.
 As in \sectref{CFLOBDDOperationalSemantics}, we assume that an assignment is an array of Booleans, whose entries---starting at index-position 1---are the values of successive variables.
 The concatenation of two such arrays $a_1$ and $a_2$ is denoted by $a_1 || a_2$.

 To explain how to sample from the set of assignments, we argue in terms of the structure of the corresponding matched paths.

-Our goal is to sample a matched path from the distribution over matched paths of a given CFLOBDD, and return the corresponding assignment.
-If the distribution were given as a vector of weights, $W = [w_1 .. w_{2^n}]$, indexed by $n$ bits, the probability of selecting the $p^{\textit{th}}$ matched path is given by
+If the distribution of matched paths was given as a vector of weights, $W = [w_1 .. w_{2^{2^l}}]$, as one would have in the corresponding decision tree, the probability of selecting the $p^{\textit{th}}$ matched path is given by

 In a CFLOBDD that represents a distribution, we do not have access to $W$ directly.
 Suppose that $W' = [w'_1, \ldots, w'_K]$ is the vector of terminal values of the CFLOBDD.
 The $K$ values of $W'$ are exactly the $K$ different values that appear in $W$; however, many matched paths that start at the top-level entry vertex lead to the same terminal value, say $w'_m$.
 Fortunately, the path-counting method from \sectref{PathCountingInACFLOBDD} provides us with part of what is needed via $\textit{NumPathsToExit}$ of the top-level grouping.